devLukaszMichalak/ngx-nightwind/projects/ngx-nightwind/README.md

 Feel free to contribute to NgxNightwind by opening issues or pull requests in the GitHub repository.

 ## License
 NgxNightwind is licensed under the MIT License.
-NgxNightwind is a library that provides a service with helper functions to easily manage nightwind dark mode in Angular applications.